Markvanderuit/dual_hierarchy_tsne/README.md

 For full details and performance comparisons, check out our recent [paper](...) "*An Efficient Dual-Hierarchy t-SNE Minimization*"!

+## Prerequisites
+Ensure your system satisfies the following requirements:
+* A compiler with C++17 support.
+Tested with MSVC 19.6, Clang 12, GCC 11.1
+* CMake 3.21 or later.
+* CUDA 10 or later.

+All other dependencies are bundled through vcpkg.
+Note that, for [GLFW](https://www.glfw.org), some Unix systems may require X11/Wayland development packages to be installed.
+Vcpkg should provide sufficient information for you to install these, but if you run into issues, refer to the [GLFW compilation page](https://www.glfw.org/docs/3.3/compile.html).

 ## Compilation
-First, ensure your system satisfies the following requirements:
-* Compiler: C++17 support is required; we've tested with [MSVC](https://visualstudio.microsoft.com/) 19.6, [CLANG](https://clang.llvm.org/) 12, and [GCC](https://gcc.gnu.org/) 11.1 on Windows and Ubuntu.
-* [CMake](https://cmake.org/): 3.21 or later is required.
-* [CUDA](https://developer.nvidia.com/cuda-toolkit): 10.0 or later is required; other versions may work but are untested.
-* [GLFW](https://www.glfw.org): while this is bundled through vcpkg, some Unix systems require development packages for it to work (e.g. `sudo apt install xorg-dev` for X11 Ubuntu).
-Please refer to their excellent [compilation page](https://www.glfw.org/docs/3.3/compile.html) or vcpkg's error messages if you run into issues!

-Next, clone the repository and include the required submodules.
+First, clone the repository and include the required submodules.

 ```bash
 git clone --recurse-submodules https://github.com/Markvanderuit/dual_hierarchy_tsne
 ```

-Finally, you should be able to generate a CMake project and compile it.
-For example, on an arbitrary Unix system:
+Next, you should be able to generate a project and compile it.
+For example, by invoking CMake:

 ```bash
   mkdir dual_hierarchy_tsne/build